stephensl/RB139/study_guide/sg_full.md

 **Definition**
   - A block in Ruby is a chunk of code that can be defined using either curly braces {} or the do...end keywords.
   - Blocks can be passed as arguments to methods, and are executed within the context of the method using the yield keyword.
-  - Blocks can also be assigned to variables using the Proc.new method or the & operator, in which case they become proc objects.
+  - Blocks can also be assigned to variables using the `Proc.new` method or the `&` operator, in which case they are converted to proc objects.
   - Unlike procs and lambdas, blocks are not objects in Ruby and cannot be returned from methods.
   - Every method in Ruby can accept an implicit block, and the way in which the block is handled depends on the method implementation.
   - Blocks have a lenient arity and will not raise an error when the number of arguments passed to the block does not match the number of parameters defined in the block.